merdoyovski/awesome-database/README.md

 - [OrientDB](https://github.com/orientechnologies/orientdb) - OrientDB is an Open Source NoSQL DBMS with the features of both Document and Graph DBMSs.
 - [CouchDB](https://github.com/apache/couchdb) - Apache CouchDB™ is a database that uses JSON for documents,JavaScript for MapReduce indexes, and regular HTTP for its API.

-### Key-Value
+## Key-Value

 - [LMDB](http://symas.com/mdb/) - Very fast embedded key/value store with full ACID semantics.
-- [Memcache](https://github.com/memcached/memcached) - Free & open source, high-performance, distributed memory object caching system
+- [Memcache](https://github.com/memcached/memcached) - Free & open source, high-performance, distributed memory object caching system.
 - [Monetdb](https://github.com/snaga/monetdb) - An open-source column-oriented database management system that focuses on high performance for complex queries.
 It's often used for data warehousing, OLAP, and data mining.
 - [Redis](https://github.com/antirez/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes.
 - [RethinkDB](https://github.com/rethinkdb/rethinkdb) - An open-source distributed JSON document database with a pleasant and powerful query language.